-Macy's sinks as discounts to clear inventory backfire, tourism drops
+Macy's shares sink as discounts to clear inventory hurt, tourism drops

 Still, Macy’s, whose digital business posted its fortieth consecutive quarter of double-digit growth, maintained its 2019 sales expectations, and said it entered the fall season with the “right inventory.”

 Macy’s shares, which have declined about 35% this year, opened at a near 10-year low.
+Shares were down about 15% at $16.50 in afternoon trading Wednesday.

-Reporting by Aishwarya Venugopal in Bengaluru and Melissa Fares in New York; Editing by Sriraj Kalluvila and Nick Zieminski
+Reporting by Aishwarya Venugopal in Bengaluru and Melissa Fares in New York; Editing by Nick Zieminski and Diane Craft